 Professional freelance writers earn from 0.01€ to 0.05€ per word or more.
 The average is about 0.02€ per word.
 Some writers from developing nations will work for as little as 0.001€ per word; however, the results are terrible.

-The English used is not the same as a native speaker from the U.K. There will be many spelling and grammatical mistakes.
-Making use of this content without editing it is a huge mistake.
+The English used is not the same as that of a native speaker from the U.K. There will be many spelling and grammatical mistakes.
+Using this content without editing it is a huge mistake.

 This poor-quality content requires severe editing by a native English speaker to correct all the problems, which will cost as much as having a professional writer do the job in the first place.